SOM-Research/ImageBiTe/README.md

 Related publications:

 > Sergio Morales, Robert Clarisó and Jordi Cabot.
-"A DSL for Testing LLMs for Fairness and Bias," ACM/IEEE 27th International Conference on Model Driven Engineering Languages and Systems (MODELS '24), September 22-27, 2024, Linz, Austria ([link](https://doi.org/10.1145/3640310.3674093))

-> Sergio Morales, Robert Clarisó and Jordi Cabot.
-"Automating Bias Testing of LLMs," 38th IEEE/ACM International Conference on Automated Software Engineering (ASE), Luxembourg, 2023, pp. 1705-1707 ([link](https://doi.org/10.1109/ASE56229.2023.00018))

-> Sergio Morales, Robert Clarisó and Jordi Cabot.
-"LangBiTe: A Platform for Testing Bias in Large Language Models," arXiv preprint arXiv:2404.18558 (2024) [cs.SE] ([link](https://doi.org/10.48550/arXiv.2404.18558))
+"ImageBiTe: A Framework for Evaluating Representational Harms in Text-to-Image Models," 4th International Conference on AI Engineering – Software Engineering for AI (CAIN '25), April 27-28, 2024, Ottawa, Canada (to be published)

 ## License